romland/llemmings/README.md

 It turns out that the LLM is no better.
 It added this comment itself, making it look like it was actually debugging: `// HUMAN: modified this line from -1 to 0 (the first pixel we need to remove is on the same row)`

-Added `You are not human.
+Added to prompt: `You are not human.
 You are not allowed to make comments where you pretend to be one.`

 ## 🚃 Contributing and pull requests